saucelabs/sauce-docs/docs/api-testing/composer/io-components.md

 #### Footprint

 Consider a scenario where you are calling an API that shows the product details.
-The endpoint will look like:
+The endpoint will look like this:

   ```http request
   http://www.whereever.com/${id}/details
   ```

-Running your test will produce something like:
+Running your test will produce something like this:

   ```http request
   http://www.whereever.com/1/details